 Identified pupil premium children across KS1 made have very good progress in phonics.
 Our phonics attainment in 2021 was 91%, in 2022 93% and in 2023 96% for all children at the end of Year 1.
-In 2023 we have been identified as being in the top 3 % of schools in England based on this measure.
+In 2023 we were identified as being in the top 3 % of schools in England based on this measure and in 2024 100% attained the phonics check.

-During any school closure period, emotional and wellbeing support was given for any identified individual to support needs both online in in person as appropriate and upon return to school in 2022 and 2023 we continued to develop this support for all children and engage fully with all children offering a high level of school support systems led by our pastoral lead.
+During any school closure period in the pandemic, emotional and wellbeing support was given for any identified individual to support needs both online in in person as appropriate and upon return to school in 2022 and 2023 we continued to develop this support for all children and engage fully with all children offering a high level of school support systems led by our pastoral lead.